eleda77/eleda77.github.io/docs/vocab_list.md

 **bantam** - a chicken of a small breed, the male of which is noted for its aggression

 **bartizan** - an overhanging corner turret at the top of a castle or church tower

+**beard** - to confront and oppose with boldness, resolution, and often effrontery; defy

 **bedizen** - to dress or adorn gaudily